yunfengzhou-hub/flink-ml/flink-ml-benchmark/README.md

 ### Write Java Program

-Then you can write a program as follows to run benchmark on Flink ML operators.
-The example code below tests the performance of Flink ML's KMeans operator, with the default configuration parameters used.
+Then you can write a program as follows to run benchmark on Flink ML stages.
+The example code below tests the performance of Flink ML's KMeans algorithm, with the default configuration parameters used.

 ```java
 public class Main {